IBM-Bluemix-Docs/swift/cloudnative/configuration.md

 ## Using the Swift configuration manager from starter kit apps
 {: #configmanager-swift}

-Swift apps that are created with [starter kits](https://{DomainName}/developer/appledevelopment/starter-kits){: external} automatically come with the credentials and configuration that is needed to run locally, and also in many cloud deployment targets, such as [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), and [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about).
+Swift apps that are created with [starter kits](https://{DomainName}/developer/appledevelopment/starter-kits){: external} automatically come with the credentials and configuration that is needed to run locally, and also in many cloud deployment targets, such as [Kubernetes](/docs/containers?topic=containers-getting-started) and [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-getting-started).

 The basic creation of the configuration manager can be found in `Sources/Application/Application.swift`.
 When you create a Swift-based Starter Kit app with services, a `config` folder and `mappings.json` file is created for you.
 If you download your app, the `config` folder includes a `localdev-config.json` file that has all of the credentials for your services, and is present in the `.gitignore` file.